You must establish an honors thesis or project committee no later than the twelfth week of the second semester of your junior year.

 Tasks regarding submitting the honors thesis or project proposal

-- Retrieve the Honors Thesis/Project Proposal form from the Graduate Recorder.
+- Retrieve the Honors Thesis/Project Proposal form the bottom of this page.

 - The proposal should be approximately 800-1,500 words (3-5 pages) and should include: